 As you see in the section of doctoral studies, I went to elaborate on the sensitivity of conceptual use to import a human agent into the perfection of humanity and liveliness.
+I also like to hint on two divisions within a word "graduate (master/doctorate)" by recognizing only half of proportion from USNW (compared to two times score with NRC) for the final result.
 My response with an expanded graduate ranking beyond national domain also pursues a peaceful coexistence with other agencies to upgrade the information gleaned from major providers.
 Besides this conceptual austerity, we need to be aware that there exist a number of interesting humanity and social science within the world of CUR (College University Ranking).
 For example, we can feel like an imperial monument with a marvelous number of ranked CUs (colleges and universities) and four cadres of college people, say, bachelor, master, doctoral (in some cases five given higher doctorates, such as US SJD or British LLDs and DCL and so), and professorial, as compatible with a military rank, say, sergeant, lieutenant, major, and general.
 We may humanly feel of psychological affinity with the US Senate to do with the NRC or USNW graduate ranking, while US global rankings or other global ranking sources based on the journal subject can provoke the feel of world congress or House of Representatives for inclusion of global elites to boost their psychological persuasion.
 It is no less appropriate to develop the kind of psychology if the academicians prefer to be idealistic or as Kantian and produce a number of works concerning global citizenship or moral standard as well as the possibility of world congress.
 An incrementalism and improvement to respond with the new area of human interests, society and culture can facilitate from a top-down delivery of rankers or authoritative freezing toward a psychologically and socially agreeable planet.
-The kind of effort can contribute to bring the idealistic end state, as proposed by Kant, to come into reality- if UN being a partially or paralyzed symbol - to transcend the power politics on center and periphery, isolation and discrimination.
+The kind of effort can contribute to bring the idealistic end state, as proposed by Kant, to come into reality- if UN being a partially or paralyzed symbol to transcend the power politics on center and periphery, isolation and discrimination.
 The international constitutionalism or world congress and global citizenship can be more expedited with an enhanced communication and sharing with enriched cultural element on CUR, which might be any more than top priority than other direction of efforts.